-Not only is Morocco a country of great cultural riches, it is also geographically varied and therefore offers the independent traveller a huge variety of holiday experiences in a short space of time - you can easily see 3 totally different aspects of Morocco in little more than a week - see the Itineraries section for some ideas.
+Not only is Morocco a country of great cultural riches, it is also geographically varied and therefore offers the independent traveller a huge variety of holiday experiences in a short space of time - you can easily see 3 totally different aspects of Morocco in a week's holiday - see the Itineraries section for some ideas.

 The north of the country has a Mediterranean coastline and a strong European influence.
 Behind this coastline sits the Rif, a fertile region of high mountains, gorges and interesting rock formations.
 The west of Morocco is dominated by the Atlantic coast and there are many beautiful beaches and water sport activities on offer.
 Essaouira is situated in a prime location on this coastline.
 Inland are the impressive Atlas Mountains, home to the Berber people, and perfect for hiking, trekking and biking holidays.
 The south of Morocco is a vast region of deserts, mountains and oases, where nomads still travel around in a centuries old tradition.
 Marrakech stands at the foothills of the Atlas and is a perfect centre from which to explore the Atlas, Desert and Coastal area.

 To explore the whole of Morocco could take a lifetime.
 We have focussed on the three main centres of Marrakech, Essaouira and Fes along with tours and trips to include the Atlas Mountains and the Sahara Desert.
 Please email us or phone us (0207 112 0019) for a chat about how to best use your time.